Hrvatska Kostajnica

-Hrvatska Kostajnica ([xř̩ʋaːtskaː kǒstaːjnit͡sa]; Castanowitz; Costainizza), often just Kostajnica, is a small town in central Croatia.
-It is located on the Una river in the Sisak-Moslavina County, south of Petrinja and Sisak and across the river from Bosanska Kostajnica in Bosnia and Herzegovina.
+Hrvatska Kostajnica ([xř̩ʋaːtskaː kǒstaːjnit͡sa]; Castanowitz; Costainizza), also referred to as simply Kostajnica, is a town in central Croatia.
+It is located on the Una river in the Sisak-Moslavina County, south of Petrinja and Sisak and across the river from Kostajnica in Bosnia and Herzegovina.
+In the past, Hrvatska Kostajnica was called by different names, Koztainicha, Kaztanicha to Costgnanica.
+The name most likely comes from the word Kostanj (chestnut).

+Climate

+Since records began in 1981, the highest temperature recorded at the local weather station was 39.4 C, on 18 July 2007.
+The coldest temperature was -22.0 C, on 13 February 1985.

 History

 Middle Ages

 Kostajnica was first mentioned in the document by knights templar from 1240.
 This year is used as official birth year of this historic town.
 Its name is derived from the word kostanj ("chestnut"), as the nearby hills around the Una river are covered with forests of chestnut trees.

 Time of the first settlement is unknown, but town lies on very important Roman roads that were used for transporting salt and cotton.
 Since Roman roads were merged in the vicinity of the city it is believed that settlement dates much earlier than the first written document known today.
 Position of town is very similar to the town from old Roman documents known as “Oeneum”.
 Five Roman milestones were located in the city dating back to the 3rd century A.D.

-During 13th and 14th century, Kostajnica became a fortification (kaštel) that was built as a protection against the invading Ottoman empire.
+During 13th and 14th century, Kostajnica became a fortification (kaštel) that was built as a protection against the invading Ottoman Empire.
 The owners of the fortification were members of the noble families Lipovečki, Tot, Frankopan, Benvenjud and finally Zrinski, so the castle is today also known as Zrinski castle (Stari grad Zrinski in Croatian).
 Other forts existing during that period were in the surrounding villages of Komogovina, Svinica, and Prevršac.
 After, Commander of the Hrvatska Kostajnica was Prince and Duke Luke Novosel of Transleithania (House of Novosel) (Croatia and Slavonia part).